-Full Name: Dates Attending: Campsite: Unit: ☐ Scout ☐ Scouter ☐ Staff This addendum to the Annual BSA Health participating in a CRC camp program.
-This is requirements.
-Please read and sign the form s required to m eet Connecticut Department of Public Health If you disagree with any statements here your wishes in the comment section, att • e person named in Part A has permission to on the form by me or by the doctor in Part C counter medication(s) ordered by my camp with the prescribed medication in a doctor or a pharmacist and will prov y child's doctor n the original co ride no more th minister the prescription and/or over-the - /dentist.
-I understand that I must supply the ontainer as dispensed and properly labeled by an is appropriate for my child's camp stay.
-I not picked up within one week after my child ples of these tr rips sponsored by the camp and approved by ips are whitewater merit badge, orienteering biking.
-I give my permission for the Camp Health Officer to administer over-the-counter medications a directed for conditions as directed by the Camp Physician.
-Over-the-counter medications ma include WOUNDS: Hydrogen Peroxide, Neosporin, Bacitracin POISON IVY: Tecnu, Benadry cream CANKER SORES: Benzocaine cream PAIN: Tylenol, Ibuprofen DYSMENORRHEA Ibuprofen ABDOMINAL DISCOMFORT: Tums, Maalox HEADACHE: Tylenol, Ibuprofe HYPOGLYCEMIA: Glucose Gel, Glucagon ALLERGIC REACTION: Benadryl or generic, Epipe ATHLETE'S FOOT: Tinactin INSECT STING/BITE: Benadryl Cream, Hydrocortisone cream Caladryl or Calagel, Epipen TICK BITES: Alcohol or Hydrogen Peroxide 1st DEGREE BURNS Burn Jel, Aloe Spray EMERGENCIES: Oxygen.
+- This medical form is correct so far as I know, and the person named in Part A has permission to participate in all camp activities except as noted on the form by me or by the doctor in Part C. - I hereby request that the camp's Health Officer administer the prescription and/or over-thecounter medication(s) ordered by my child's doctor/dentist.
+I understand that I must supply the camp with the prescribed medication in the original container as dispensed and properly labeled by a doctor or a pharmacist and will provide no more than is appropriate for my child's camp stay.
+I understand that this medication will be destroyed if not picked up within one week after my child leaves camp. - I also give permission for my child to participate in trips sponsored by the camp and approved by the adult/unit leader in charge.
+Examples of these trips are whitewater merit badge, orienteering merit badges, or trips for rock climbing or mountain biking. - I give my permission for the Camp Health Officer to administer over-the-counter medications as directed for conditions as directed by the Camp Physician.
+Over-the-counter medications may include WOUNDS: Hydrogen Peroxide, Neosporin, Bacitracin POISON IVY: Tecnu, Benadryl cream CANKER SORES: Benzocaine cream PAIN: Tylenol, Ibuprofen DYSMENORRHEA: Ibuprofen ABDOMINAL DISCOMFORT: Tums, Maalox HEADACHE: Tylenol, Ibuprofen HYPOGLYCEMIA: Glucose Gel, Glucagon ALLERGIC REACTION: Benadryl or generic, Epipen ATHLETE'S FOOT: Tinactin INSECT STING/BITE: Benadryl Cream, Hydrocortisone cream, Caladryl or Calagel, Epipen TICK BITES: Alcohol or Hydrogen Peroxide 1st DEGREE BURNS: Burn Jel, Aloe Spray EMERGENCIES: Oxygen.
 Generics may be substituted.

-This section must be signed to indicate acceptance o f conditions above.
-Signature:(Adults over 18 sign here.
-Parent/Guardian signs for camp er.)
+This section must be signed to indicate acceptance of conditions above.

+Signature: (Adults over 18 sign here.
+Parent/Guardian signs for camper.)
+Date:

 Name (print): Relationship:

+Comments: